dmbarbour/wikilon/docs/AboutABC.md

 ABC has many unusual features that make it suitable for Awelon project:

-* ABC **internalizes data**.
-Data is modeled as part of the code rather than eschewing responsibility to a separate filesystem or database.
-This simplifies composition, validation, partial evaluation, parallel evaluation, staging, and procedural generation of data artifacts.
-Taken together with caching and linking, it is feasible to work with very 'big' data.

-* ABC is **renderable**.
+* ABC is **easily serialized and rendered**.
 ABC has a plain-text encoding that directly embeds numbers and literals.
 Thus, even a simple text editor can provide a useful view for debugging and comprehending code.
-Sophisticated *graphical* renderings are feasible via tokens for rendering hints.
+Sophisticated graphical renderings are also feasible assuming suitable data types.

-* ABC is **evaluated by rewriting**.
-Any ABC subprogram may usefully be evaluated and rendered.
-This addresses HCI goals of computation being something continuous and omnipresent, code and data being active artifacts that apply upon contact rather than waiting for a 'main' control flow.
-It enables immediate, useful examples.
-Further, it allows us to produce useful outputs even if evaluation halts on quota limits.
+* ABC **embraces data**.
+Where most languages shift responsibility for data to an external filesystem or database, ABC prefers to internalize it.
+Doing so simplifies serialization, persistence, composition, static safety, partial evaluation and staging, transparent procedural generation, and modeling interactive objects.
+Further, this readily extends to larger-than-memory data via a stowage model and persistent data structures.

+* ABC is **evaluated by local rewriting**.
+ABC subprogram may usefully be evaluated with very little context, e.g. no need to provide arguments, no need to reach a subprogram from a main function.
+The bytecode is effectively an active material: just place it and watch it flow together.
+Further, partially evaluated results are useful even if our quota times out.
+Local rewriting simplifies a lot of Awelon project's HCI visions for computation being continuous, omnipresent, easily observed, composed, and tested.

 * ABC is **purely functional**.
-The rewriting semantics are simple, confluent, local, and context-free.
-Computations may be freely be cached, replicated, recomputed.
-ABC subprograms have predictable behavior even when shared or evaluated in a different system.
+The rewriting semantics are simple, confluent, and context-free.
+Computations may be freely be cached or replicated.
+Modulo performance and quota limits, ABC computations have deterministic behavior no matter which runtime evaluates them.

 * ABC is **concatenative**.
-Composition of ABC artifacts is as easy to express as concatenating their subprograms.
+Composition of ABC functions is a simple concatenation of their programs.
 There is no sophisticated binding to perform, no headers or footers to manipulate.
-Conversely, decomposition is also straightforward - just extract a subprogram.
+Conversely, decomposition is also straightforward, simply cutting programs apart at well defined fragments.

 * ABC is **streamable**.
-Unbounded programs can processed iteratively with old code being forgotten even as new code is introduced.
-This supports soft, fluid metaphors for many applications of code - e.g. code flows over objects to modify them, or human actions as streams of code.
+Unbounded programs can processed iteratively.
+Old code is forgotten even as new code is introduced.
+This supports soft, fluid metaphors involving streams of code gradually modifying objects in a context.
+Human actions can also be modeled as streams of code.

-* ABC is **pervasively parallel**.
-Rewriting means we aren't constrained by a specific control flow, i.e. arbitrary subprograms may evaluate in parallel, and partial outputs from one subprogram might be immediately pipelined as inputs to the next.
-Pervasive parallelism enables software artifacts to scale to many developers.
-It also simplifies debugging, since we aren't constrained by control flow to experience a single error in the code per evaluation.
+* ABC is **naturally parallel**.
+There is no single point of control flow, no 'main' function to operate as a single pinhole for a CPU's attention.
+Rewriting may operate on all parts of a program at once.
+Further, ABC has a clear data flow, consuming inputs on the left and producing outputs on the right, which lends itself easily to pipeline parallelism.

 * ABC is amenable to **type checking**, static and dynamic, at the bytecode level.
 This simplifies safe sharing and linking, and reduces the need for a staged workflow.
 We can feel confident and secure in widely distributing ABC.